 As part of EuropeActive’s commitment to promote and safeguard an inclusive and welcoming environment for all across the fitness and physical activity ecosystem, we are acknowledging and celebrating the LGBTIQ+ community and Pride Month.
 As of such we are thrilled to shine the spotlight on inspiring stakeholders who are proactively acknowledging, supporting, and celebrating the LGBTIQ+ community.
+This is further correlated with our European activities as it falls under our awareness-raising activities for our #HealthyLifestyle4All pledge.

 Les Mills International is covering impressive ground when it comes to Diversity and Inclusion work.
 Their CEO, Clive Ormerod, agreed to share some insights with us!